How to trade CFDs

-At City Index, we offer CFDs on thousands of financial markets, from Shares, Indices and Forex to Commodities, Bonds and more.
-You have instant access to all the major tradable markets across the UK, US, Europe, Asia, Australia & New Zealand.
+At City Index, we offer CFDs on thousands of individual markets including shares, indices, currencies, commodities, interest rates and bonds, allowing you instant exposure to major global markets including the UK, US, Europe, Asia, Australia and New Zealand.

-With so many instruments to choose from, it’s a good idea to make use of the research tools provided on the trading platform so you can more quickly identify trading opportunities that match your trading style.
+With so much choice, it is important to find a trading opportunity that suits you.
+You can use the research tools provided on the trading platform to help you identify trading opportunities that match your trading style.

 Use the search function on the platform or app to search and select your market.
-Learn more about our technical analysis tools.
+Learn more about our research tools here.

 Decide to buy (go long) or sell (go short)

-Once you’ve chosen a market, you need to know the current price.
-You can find this by bringing up a trading ticket on the platform.
+Once you have chosen a market, you need to know the current price.
+You can do this this by bringing up a trading ticket in the platform.

-The price of any CFD is based on the price of the underlying instrument.
-The first price quoted on the trading ticket is the sell price (the bid), and the second price is the buy price (the offer).
+CFD markets have two prices.
+The first price quoted, is the sell price (the bid), and the second price is the buy price (the offer).
 The difference between the two is known as the spread.
+The price of your CFD is based on the price of the underlying instrument.

 If you believe a market price will go up, you buy that market (known as going long).
 If you believe it will fall, you sell the market (going short).